TheNeuralBit/cyclo_channelizer/README.md

 a cyclostationary detector.
 Simple QPSK signals are used for tessting, but the concepts and software should be applicable to many other signal types.

 This is based on my Master of Engineering work at Virginia Tech.
-The copy of my report, "Simulation of Various Channelizer Structures Directed by Cyclostationary Detector" can be found by following the link below:
+A copy of my report, "Simulation of Various Channelizer Structures Directed by Cyclostationary Detector," can be found by following the link below:

 [![PDF Status](https://www.sharelatex.com/github/repos/TheNeuralBit/cyclo_channelizer/builds/latest/badge.svg)](https://www.sharelatex.com/github/repos/TheNeuralBit/cyclo_channelizer/builds/latest/output.pdf)